Grand Valley AVA

 Grand Valley is an American Viticultural Area (AVA) within Mesa County, Colorado located in a high-altitude river valley surrounding the county seat of Grand Junction and stretching 24 mi east-west between the municipalities of Palisade and Fruita.
 It lies approximately 200 mi west-southwest of Denver along Interstate 70.
 The river valley encompasses 75990 acres, with an average elevation between 4000 and 5000 ft above sea level and is defined by an irrigated agricultural area served by canals in the Grand Valley of the Colorado River.
-The initial AVA in the Centennial State was established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on November 25, 1991 after reviewing the petition submitted by Mr. James Seewald of Vintage Colorado Cellars Winery, on behalf of local vintners and wineries, proposing a viticultural area named "Grand Valley."
+It was established as the nation's 113^{th} and the Centennial State's initial appellation on November 25, 1991 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. James Seewald of Vintage Colorado Cellars Winery, on behalf of local vintners and wineries, proposing a viticultural area named "Grand Valley."
 In 2001, the smaller West Elks AVA, located southeast of Grand Valley, became the state's second designated AVA.